girone/ud120-projects/final_project/notes.md

 #### Next steps (6)

 1. Set up GridSearchCV to help with finding optimal algorithm and parameter settings.
+2. Get the combination of parameter search, classification and evaluation right.
-2. Add some additional relative metrics for the financial data.
+3. Add some additional relative metrics for the financial data.
 Actually, most of the features can be set in relation to their total.
 I am not sure if this is reflected when training a classifier on a multi-dimensional space that contains the feature and the total.
-3. Find good algo+params combo.
+4. Find good algo+params combo.
-4. PCA, new text features, ...
+5. PCA, new text features, ...

 ### 2018-06-05